u8-Salem/porymon-outdated-/README.md

 - Replace the current path with your own path to the pokeemerald-expansion.
     - please not that you destination folder might be named differently.
 Please use whatever your root directory.
 It is the one that contains the makefile.
     - os specific path separators matter! use the correct one.
+- Specify which version you are using.
+Allowed versions are: "vanilla" and "expansion".
-- Create a new folder and name it after your new pokemon.
+- Inside the directory that corresponds to your version, create a new directory and name it after your pokemon.
 - Copy the `pokemon_data.json` from the example folder `potato` into your newly created folder and fill out all the information inside of it.
     - most of these things should be self explanatory, however make sure to use the proper macros or literals where ever necessary.
     - E.g. to assign the move "Growl" to a movepool use either `MOVE_GROWL` or `45`.
 I advice to use the macros however.
 - Move the assets for front pic, back pic, icon and footprints into the same folder and name them as follows:
+    - anim. front pic  : `anim_anim.png`
-    - front pic : `front_anim.png`
+    - static front pic : `front.png`
     - back pic         : `back.png`
     - icon             : `icon.png`
     - footprint        : `footprint.png`
     - porymon does **not** support inserting cries at the moment
 - Also move your palettes into the same folder and name them as follows:
     - normal pal : `normal.pal`